bluebanquise/bluebanquise/resources/documentation/introduction.rst

 * Few basic vocabulary
 * A full Ansible training, independent of the stack
 * Procedure to install BlueBanquise CORE
-    * Install first management host
+    * Bootstrap first management host
     * Configure BlueBanquise
     * Deploy BlueBanquise configuration and other nodes via network (PXE)
+    * (Optional) Deploy a multi icebergs cluster
     * (Optional) Deploy diskless nodes
-    * (Optional) Deploy a multi icebergs cluster
-* Few words on how to test the stack into containers
 * Procedures to specialize the cluster using BlueBanquise COMMUNITY
-    * Deploy an High Availability cluster, based on Corosync/Pacemaker and Haproxy
+    * Deploy an High Availability cluster, based on Corosync/Pacemaker and HAproxy
     * Deploy Prometheus (Monitor your cluster)
     * Deploy Slurm (Specialize your cluster for High Performance Computing or a Blender render farm)
+* Few words on how to test the stack into containers

 If you encounter any bugs/issues or have any comments, please inform us.